donatomorresi/cdmt/README.md

 paper.
 Landsat time series can be univariate, i.e. include a single spectral band/index, or multivariate, i.e. include multiple spectral bands/indices.
-A modified version of the High Dimensional Trend Segmentation (HiTS) procedure proposed by Maeng (2019) [1] is at the core of CDMT. `cdmt` relies on the `terra` package for managing raster data and parallelise computations.
+A modified version of the High Dimensional Trend Segmentation (HiTS) procedure proposed by Maeng (2019) is at the core of CDMT. `cdmt` relies on the `terra` package for managing raster data and parallelising computations.

 ## Installation